google/uribeacon/specification/ConfigService.md

 ## 1 Introduction

+The UriBeacon Config Service should *not* be available during regurl URI Advertising Mode.
 The UriBeacon Config Service allows setting UriBeacon fields and transmission characteristics.
 This information includes the following:

 *   Lock code
 *   Uri